-There are many things that you should not do at work, but for some reason, crying is one of those things.
+You should not do many things at work and, for some reason, crying is one of those things.
 I am one of those people who will cry wherever I am.
-If the emotion strike, I am not going to hold it back.
-I wouldn’t hold back a smile in public if I am happy; why is this any different?
+If the emotion strikes, I am not going to hold it back.
+I wouldn’t hold back a smile in public if I am happy; why is this emotion any different?

-I spend just as much time at my workplace as I do at my home.
-I may spend even more time at work than I do at home, which is why I find it oddly comforting to be open enough to allow myself to cry at work.
-However, I can see how it makes the rest of my co-workers uncomfortable.
+I spend just as much time at my workplace as at home.
+I may spend even more time at work than at home, which is why I find it oddly comforting to be open enough to allow myself to cry at work when needed.

-As embarrassing as it may be, a lot of people find themselves crying in front of their colleagues at some point for work-related or personal situations.
+As embarrassing as it may be, a lot of people find themselves crying in front of their colleagues at some point for work-related frustrations or personal situations.
 Sometimes, tears just cannot be held back.
-Yet, for these moments, here are some things you can do to gather yourself and get back to work.
+When these moments hit, here are some things you can do to gather yourself and get back to work accordingly:

 Take a walk or go get a treat.
-If the bathroom is still too out in the open for you at work, go for a walk.
+If the bathroom is not an ideal spot, go for a walk.
 Clear your mind while taking in the fresh air.
-Do not call or text anyone; leave your phone alone for this time being.
 Re-hashing the situation will only make you feel worse, so try not to think about it.
-Just try to feel your body moving and get your mind off of what is making you sad.
-Maybe during the walk, you can stop into your favorite coffee shop and pick yourself up a latte or pastry.
-This can cheer you up!
+Just try to focus on your body moving and get your mind off of what is making you sad or upset.
+Maybe during the walk, you can stop into your favorite coffee shop and pick yourself up a treat to cheer you up.

 Focus on your work.
-After you cleared your mind, throw yourself back into your projects, answer emails that have been building up in your inbox, or do the most annoying, most brain-encasing thing you can do to make you feel better, even if it is only temporarily.
+After you cleared your mind, throw yourself back into your work.
+Answer emails that have been building up in your inbox, or do the most annoying, most brain-encasing thing you can do to take your mind off what is making you upset, even if it is only temporarily.

-We all have bad days.
+We all have bad days, especially at work.
 Crying does not mean you are weak or cannot handle your assignment.
-There may just be a lot of stress and emotion attached to it that allowed you to feel this way.
+There may just be a lot of stress and emotion attached to it that allows you to feel this way.
 Do not look at it as a negative thing.
 Just remember that you can get through it.